freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-api-users/xslt-transformation.md

 }
 </script>

-# Input transformation with XSLT
+# XSLT transformation via FREME

 FREME let you use a wide area of XML and HTML content for its e-Services.
 This is possible by previously transforming the input with [XSLT stylesheets](https://www.w3.org/Style/XSL/WhatIsXSL.html) into acceptable FREME input.
 The workflow can be forged into a **FREME pipeline** to achieve reusability.